guocheng-feng/Consensus-Reference/README.md

 ## Meta-Info

 ### Events and News
+The research proposal should be finished before the end of Feburary.
 ### Overview Papers

 1. (2021 ACL Findings) **How Good Is NLP?
 A Sober Look at NLP Tasks through the Lens of Social Impact.**